8 Best Nonprofit Credit Card Processing Options in 2025

 Your payment processor can do much more than just manage financial transactions.
 Advanced systems, especially those built specifically for nonprofits, offer additional features to increase revenue and improve the payment experience.
 Look for features such as:

-Be sure to determine whether these features are built into the platform or if they’re available for an additional fee.
+Determine whether these features are built into the platform or if they’re available for an additional fee.

-A secure payment process is critical to keep donor information safe, build trust, and inspire more repeat donations.
+A secure payment process is critical to keep donor information safe, build trust, and inspire repeat donations.
 Make sure the payment process you choose offers security measures like:

 Request a demo for each of your top options and ask each representative to walk through their system’s security credentials.
 Ask plenty of questions to make sure you feel comfortable with your final choice.